GoAuditsGoAudits

 Poor packaging and handling practices can damage products during storage or transit.
 For example, if fragile items are not packaged properly, they might break while being moved or stacked, resulting in increased returns and customer dissatisfaction.

 Solution: Train employees on proper packaging and handling techniques and use appropriate packaging materials such as bubble wraps, shrink wraps, and other cushioning materials.
-Lastly, implement quality inspections using checklists before shipment to reduce damage rates and enhance customer satisfaction.
+Lastly, implement quality inspections in your warehouse using checklists before shipment to reduce damage rates and enhance customer satisfaction.

 Warehouse Checklists: Discover our library of free warehouse checklists.